saecki/crates.nvim/README.md

 - Open floating window with all versions
     - Select a version by pressing enter (`popup.keys.select`)
 - Open floating window with all features
-    - Navigate through the feature history
+    - Navigate through the feature hierarchy
+    - Enable/disable features
     - Indicate if a feature is enabled directly
     - Indicate if a feature is enabled transitively